Line Burquier

-Line Burquier (born 7 May 2003) is a French cyclist competing in cyclo-cross and cross-country mountain biking.
+Line Burquier (born 7 May 2003) is a French cyclist competing in cross-country mountain biking and cyclo-cross.
 At the 2021 UCI Mountain Bike World Championships, she won the gold medal with the French team in the cross-country relay and became world champion in the junior cross-country category.
 At the 2022 UCI Mountain Bike World Championships, she became world champion in the U23 cross-country.